The election is now closed. Congratulations to the winners, Richard Frazier, Jeff Hall, and Cheryl Williams. Read more about the results.

 Association Priorities and Objectives

 Like all associations, EdTA faces continued operational and financial challenges due to the pandemic.
-Our top short-term priorities are to focus on core services and organizational health, specifically:
+Our top short-term priorities are to focus on core services and organizational health, specifically (not in priority order):

 - Honoring students through the International Thespian Society

 - Online professional learning and resources for teachers